-On November 9, 2005 we announced the restructuring and partial repayment of our 7.0% convertible promissory notes due September 13, 2005.
+We restructured and made partial repayment of our 7.0% convertible promissory notes in 2005 and 2006.

 One holder of \$4 million worth of convertible notes (Oracle Partners LP and related funds) agreed to amend their notes to a new maturity date, April 28, 2007, with the conversion price being reduced from \$27.50 per share to \$5.00 per share.
 In addition, the Company may cause a mandatory conversion of the notes into common stock if the common stock trades at a price of at least 1.5 times the conversion price for a minimum number of trading days.
 There is also a provision to allow for a minimum price for conversion in the event of a change of control of the Company.
 This modification resulted in us recording additional debt discount of \$2.1 million, which will be accreted to interest expense to the revised maturity date.
+Pursuant to an agreement to extend the payment date for such interest, the interest payment due September 13, 2006 was paid on October 16, 2006.